-At Cheddar First School and Preschool, we deliver an ambitious and connected curriculum which is accessible for pupils from Preschool to Year 4.
+At Cheddar First School and Pre School we deliver an ambitious and connected curriculum which is accessible for pupils from Preschool to Year 4.
 Every child will become fluent in the fundamentals of Mathematics, to be able to reason and solve problems.
-Our curriculum embraces National Curriculum aims and provides guidance to help pupils to become:
+Our curriculum embraces National Curriculum aims, and provides guidance to help pupils to become:

-Visualisers – we use the CPA approach to help pupils understand mathematics and to make connections between different representations.
+Visualisers – We use the CPA approach to help pupils understand mathematics and to make connections between different representations.

-Describers – we place great emphasis on mathematical language and questioning so pupils can discuss the mathematics they are doing.
+Describers – We place great emphasis on mathematical language and questioning so pupils can discuss the mathematics they are doing.

-Experimenters – as well as being fluent mathematicians, we want pupils to love and learn more about mathematics.
+Experimenters – As well as being fluent mathematicians, we want pupils to love and learn more about mathematics.

 By embracing these aims we ensure that every child is at the heart of their learning.
 This enables them to transfer their skills and knowledge into everyday life.